Ingvildb1/project-exam-2/README.md

 Allowing a registered user to update their avatar image A list of technical restrictions were also given for the project.
 These were:

-Use an approved Javascript framework (React)
+Use an approved Javascript framework
-Use an approved CSS framework (Styled components)
+Use an approved CSS framework
-Host the site on an approved static host (Netlify)
+Host the site on an approved static host
-Use an approved design application (Adobe XD)
+Use an approved design application
-Use an approved planning application (Trello)
+Use an approved planning application

 ## How to run this repository: